eclipse-openj9/openj9-docs/docs/dump_javadump.md

 This section does not record memory that is allocated by application or JNI code and is typically a little less than the value recorded by operating system tools.

+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Different operating system tools record virtual memory, resident memory, or both.
+The memory usage reported by Java dumps in the NATIVEMEMINFO section is the virtual memory allocations rather than the resident memory usage.

 ### MEMINFO

 This section relates to memory management, providing a breakdown of memory usage in the VM for the object heap,